Is the MeWe App Safe for Kids? What You Need to Know About This Facebook Competitor

 What Are the Potential Dangers?

 MeWe is appealing to many people who are interested in activities that are banned on traditional social platforms like Facebook.
 For example, a number of users take to the app to sell animals they’ve bred, purchase a variety of weapons, and more.
+In fact, in the aftermath of the shutdown of the Parler app (allegedly a hotbed of plans to incite violence during the Jan.
+6 insurrection at the Capitol), many of those displaced users flocked to MeWe to continue airing their grievances, citing the platform’s embrace of “free speech.”
+MeWe may not become the next Parler, but it has become a known haven for controversial content.
 But those aren’t the only potential issues you need to know about.

 Although MeWe claims to protect its users against “haters, bullies, porn, spammers, bots, lawbreakers, violence inciters, etc.,” pornography is unfortunately still an issue on the platform.
 In a 2020 Google Play review, one person wrote, “Every page/chatroom has some kind of porno link.
 Vulgar language and obscene picture/videos.
 You can’t report them and they aren’t being deleted.”